Lu1815/Person-Bill-SpringBackend/README.md

 # SPRING BOOT API

-Basic API made to learn the basis from SRING BOOT.
+Basic API made to learn the basis from SRING BOOT and to be consumed in this frontend app [PersonsBillsApp](https://github.com/Lu1815/Person-Bill-ReactFrontend).

 The endpoints are: